Norman Sisisky

-Norman Sisisky (June 9, 1927 – March 29, 2001) was a Democratic member of the United States House of Representatives from Virginia from 1983 until his death in 2001, representing the 4th District.
+Norman Sisisky (June 9, 1927 – March 29, 2001) was an American businessman and politician who was a Democratic member of the United States House of Representatives from Virginia from 1983 until his death in 2001, representing the 4th district.
 He was a leader of the Blue Dog Coalition and one of the most conservative Democrats in Congress at the time.

 Biography

-Sisisky was a Jew born in Baltimore, Maryland but grew up in Richmond, Virginia.
+Sisisky was born in Baltimore, Maryland but grew up in Richmond, Virginia.
+He was Jewish.
 Upon graduating from high school, he served a two-year tour of duty in the U.S. Navy.
 In 1946, he entered Virginia Commonwealth University, earning a business degree in 1949.
 Sisisky became a successful businessman, founding an independent bottling company in Petersburg that later became a part of Pepsi's Virginia operations.

+Virginia state legislature

 In 1973, Sisisky was elected to the Virginia House of Delegates, serving for five terms.

+Congress

-In 1982, Sisisky was elected to Congress, defeating five-term incumbent Republican Robert Daniel.
+In 1982, Sisisky was elected to Congress, defeating five-term incumbent Republican Robert Daniel and serving from 1983 to 2001.
 A fiscal disciplinarian, he aligned himself with the Democratic Party's Blue Dog coalition.
 He was a leading member of the Intelligence Committee and worked closely with the CIA.

-Sisisky died of lung cancer while in office.
+Personal life and death

+Sisisky and his wife, Rhoda, had four sons.
+He died from lung cancer at his home in Petersburg, Virginia, on March 29, 2001, at the age of 73.
 A special election was held June 19, 2001 to fill his seat, and Republican State Senator Randy Forbes defeated Democratic State Senator Louise Lucas for the remainder of Sisisky's term.